Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Dealing With Ties Among the Values

 \paragraph*{Complete Proof of Theorem \ref{thm:best_response}.} Consider an arbitrary instance $\mathcal{I}=(N,M,\mathbf{v})$ and assume that the input of Round-Robin is $\,\mathbf{b} = (\bm{b}_1, \allowbreak \bm{b}_2, \ldots, \bm{b}_n)$, where $\bm{b}_1$ is a best response of agent 1 to $\mathbf{b}_{-i} = (\bm{b}_2, \ldots, \bm{b}_n)$ according to her valuation function $v_1$.
 Let $(A_1, \dots,A_n)$ be the output of Round-Robin$(\mathbf{b})$.
 In order to apply Lemma \ref{lem:main_lemma}, we need $v_1$ to induce a strict preference ranking over the goods.

-Instead, we are going to use Lemma \ref{lem:ties} first to get a valuation function $v'_1$ having all the properties stated therein.
+Instead, we are going to use Lemma \ref{lem:ties} first to get a valuation function $v'_1$ having all properties stated therein.
 Note that by the second bullet of Lemma \ref{lem:ties}, $\bm{b}_1$ is still a best response of agent 1 to $\mathbf{b}_{-i}$ in the instance $\mathcal{I}'=(N,M,(v'_1, \mathbf{v}_{-1}))$.
 So, we apply Lemma \ref{lem:main_lemma} here.
 That is, we consider the hypothetical scenario implied by the lemma: keeping agents 2 through $n$ fixed, suppose that the valuation function of agent 1 is the function $v_1^*$ given by the lemma, and her bid $\bm{b}_1^*$ is the truthful bid for $v_1^*$.
 The first part of Lemma \ref{lem:main_lemma} guarantees that the output of Round-Robin$(\bm{b}_1^*, \mathbf{b}_{-i})$ remains $(A_1,\dots,A_n)$.

-As we have mentioned a couple of times already, no matter what others bid, if the agent with the highest priority (here agent 1 with valuation function $v^*_1$) reports her true values to Round-Robin, the resulting allocation is \ef from her perspective (see the proof of Theorem 12.2 in \cite{Markakis17-survey}).
-In our hypothetical scenario this is the case for agent 1 and it translates into having $v_1^*(A_1)\ge v_1^*(A_i)$ for all $i \in N$.
-Then the second and third parts of the lemma imply that $v'_1(A_1)\ge v'_1(A_i)$ for all $i \in N$.
+According to Lemma \ref{lem:ef1_of_RR}, no matter what others bid, if agent 1 (the agent with the highest priority here) reports her true values (i.e., according to $v^*_1$) to Round-Robin, the resulting allocation is \ef from her perspective.
+In our hypothetical scenario this translates into having $v_1^*(A_1)\ge v_1^*(A_i)$ for all $i \in N$.
+Then the second and third parts of Lemma \ref{lem:main_lemma} imply that $v'_1(A_1)\ge v'_1(A_i)$ for all $i \in N$.

 Suppose for a contradiction that there is a $j\in N$, such that $v_1(A_1)< v_1(A_j)$.
 By the definition of $\varepsilon$ in the statement of Lemma \ref{lem:ties} we have $v_1(A_1) \le v_1(A_j) - \varepsilon$.
-This implies $v'_1(A_1) \le v_1(A_1) + \varepsilon / 3 \le v_1(A_j) - 2\varepsilon / 3 \le v'_1(A_j) - 2\varepsilon / 3 < v'_1(A_j)$, which contradicts $v'_1(A_1)\ge v'_1(A_j)$ that we showed above.
+This implies which contradicts $v'_1(A_1)\ge v'_1(A_j)$ that we showed above.
 We conclude that agent 1 does not envy (with respect to $v_1$ any bundle in the original instance.